httpjamesm/KagiAssistant/README.md

 ## Installation

-Download the `.apk` from [Releases](https://github.com/httpjamesm/KagiAssistant/releases).
+1. Download the `.apk` from [Releases](https://github.com/httpjamesm/KagiAssistant/releases).
+2. Click on the `.apk` file in your Downloads and click "Install"

 > Your device must be running **Android 16 or later**.
 Otherwise, you will likely encounter a
 > package parsing error when attempting to install the app.

 ## Meta

+- Create issues for feature requests.
-Not officially endorsed by Kagi Inc. but they don't mind third party apps for personal use.
+- Not officially endorsed by Kagi Inc. but they don't mind third party apps for personal use.